Multiple zeta value cycles in low weight: Bar construction settings

 \section{Bar construction settings}

-In the cycles motives setting, a motive over $X$ is a comodule on the $\HH^0$ of the bar construction over $ \cNg{X}{\bullet}$ modulo shuffle product (see \cite{BKMTM}, \cite{OAMSpit} and \cite{LEVTMFG}).
+In the cycle motives setting, a motive over $X$ is a comodule on the $\HH^0$ of the bar construction over $ \cNg{X}{\bullet}$ modulo shuffle products.
+For more details, one can look at the works of Bloch and Kriz \cite{BKMTM}, Spitzweck \cite{SpitzweckSCVTM, OAMSpit} (i.e. as presented in \cite{KTMMLevine}) and Levine \cite{LEVTMFG}.

-In this context, the cycles constructed above, which are expected to corresponds to multiple polylogarithm (as outlined in Section \ref{sec:int}), induce elements in this $\HH^0$ and naturally gives rise to an associated comodule, thus to mixed Tate motives corresponding to multiple polylogarithms.
+In this context, the cycles constructed above, which are expected to correspond to multiple polylogarithms (as outlined in Section \ref{sec:int}), induce elements in this $\HH^0$ and naturally gives rise to an associated comodule, thus to mixed Tate motives corresponding to multiple polylogarithms.

-Before, giving explicit expression for the induced elements in the bar construction, the beginning of the section is devoted to a short review of the bar construction.
+Before, giving explicit expressions for the induced elements in the bar construction, the beginning of the section is devoted to a short review of the bar construction.